We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Make sure the adults and children around your newborn are current on their pertussis (whooping cough) vaccine and flu shots.
+Make surethe adults and children around your newborn are current on their pertussis vaccine and have receivedthe flu shot.

 Colds are caused by viruses and are common in newborns.
 Even breastfed babies get colds, although their immunity is greater than babies who aren’t breastfed.

 Colds aren’t serious, but they can turn into more serious illnesses.
-It’s important to have your pediatrician look at your baby if they have a cold and are under 2 or 3 months old — especially if they’re running a high fever or have other symptoms.
+It’s important to have your pediatrician look at your baby if they have a cold and are under 3 months old — especially if they’re running a fever or have other symptoms.